 |Author||Alessandro Smilari (Fondazione Giacomo Brodolini)|

-The Council of Ministers approved a new Aid Decree (Decree Law No. 50 of 17 May 2022 on 'Urgent measures on national energy policies, business productivity and investment attraction, as well as on social policies and the Ukrainian crisis'), the decree law that provides economic aid to companies and families to limit the consequences of the war in Ukraine on the Italian economy.
-Among the measures envisaged for economic recovery and business productivity was the establishment of a support fund for agricultural enterprises.
+The Council of Ministers approved Decree Law No. 50 of 17 May 2022 called 'Urgent measures on national energy policies, business productivity and investment attraction, as well as on social policies and the Ukrainian crisis.'
+The decree law provides economic aid to companies and families to mitigate the consequences of the war in Ukraine on the Italian economy.
+Among the measures to promote economic recovery and business productivity is the establishment of a support fund for agricultural enterprises.

-A Fund with an endowment of €20 million is established to address, through the disbursement of non-repayable grants, the negative economic repercussions for domestic enterprises resulting from the international crisis in Ukraine, which have resulted in losses of turnover due to the contraction of demand, the interruption of existing contracts and projects, and the crisis in supply chains.
+€20 million has been provided to fund this measure.
+The money will be allocated in the form of non-repayable grants.
+This money will compensate for the negative economic repercussions that have resulted from the war in Ukraine.
+Some of these consequences include losses of turnover due to the contraction of demand, the interruption of existing contracts and projects, and the crisis in supply chains.

-Beneficiaries of the Fund are small and medium-sized agricultural enterprises, which cumulatively meet the following requirements:
+Beneficiaries of the fund are small and medium-sized agricultural enterprises that meet the following requirements:

 No data available.

 Sector specific set of companies